yousefelassal/quote-cron/README.md

 > Kindness is more important than wisdom, and the recognition of this is the beginning of wisdom.

 > Build a better mousetrap and the world will beat a path to your door.

+> The thoughts we choose to think are the tools we use to paint the canvas of our lives.